rickchung1082/easierocd/README.md

 * You really want a device database annotated with user sucess or failture stories and the software version required
 * Must google for success storis for whether flash writing or debugging works

-= OpenOCD Strong Points

-It's an established community focal point.

-* For debug adapter support, members sometimes has access to documentation under NDA (e.g. ST-Link USB protocol)
-	* OpenOCD community members have relationship with chip vendors like TI and ST.

-* Collects per chip knowledge like flash algorithms, clock setup, boot mode (ISP etc), interrupt vector relocation etc Initial chips setup are typically expressed as TCL commmands that are launched by the OpenOCD reset hook "Flash algorithms" here are really programs that run on the target CPU that knows how to erase, read and write flash memory

-= Other Topics